archlinux/aur/README.md

 ### Option 1: Use the AUR

-Install the `glfw-wayland-minecraft-libdecoration` package from the AUR.
+Install the `glfw-wayland-minecraft` package from the AUR.

+If you're using GNOME, try using the **unofficial** `glfw-wayland-minecraft-libdecoration` package, which packages the `libdecoration` branch of this repository to the AUR.

 ### Option 2: Build the PKGBUILD manually

 `git clone` this repository to somewhere, and run `makepkg -si` inside.
 It will ask you to replace your existing GLFW package if already installed.

+If you're using GNOME, consider running `git checkout libdecoration` before running `makepkg -si`.
+This is a (probably) slightly unstable version that works better on GNOME.

 ### Option 3: Install the Fedora package